cryptoscan-pro/.github/readme.md

-﻿# Cryptoscan - Fast Dex Swap API
+﻿# Cryptoscan - A DeFi Data Aggregator

 ## What is Cryptoscan?